 Language deficiency becomes a prominent and perceivable symptom of dementia patients.
-Several syntactic, lexical and \textit{n}-gram features were used for detecting AD on the DementiaBank Pitt Corpus \citep{zimmerer2016formulaic, orimaye2017predicting}. \citet{wankerl2017n} used \textit{n}-gram and the MMSE score correlation analysis.
-More recently, \citet{chen2019attention} defined a hybrid RNN-CNN architecture with an attention mechanism to detect AD from the Pitt Corpus' transcriptions' textual embeddings. \citet{fritsch2019automatic} proposed a LSTM-based neural network language model whose prediction is calculated from their model's perplexity.
+Several syntactic, lexical and \textit{n}-gram features were used for detecting AD on the DementiaBank Pitt Corpus \cite{zimmerer2016formulaic,orimaye2017predicting}. \cite{wankerl2017n} used \textit{n}-gram and MMSE score correlation analysis.
+More recently, \cite{chen2019attention} defined a hybrid RNN-CNN architecture with an attention mechanism to detect AD from Pitt Corpus' transcriptions' textual embeddings. \cite{fritsch2019automatic} proposed a LSTM-based neural network language model whose prediction is calculated from their model's perplexity.

-Several other works have studied the combination of linguistic and acoustic features. \citet{mirheidari2019dementia} combined features inspired in the conversation analysis of clinical interviews, lexical information extracted with an ASR and acoustic features.
-They further input these features to a support vector machine (SVM) to classify the patients of their own dataset into dementia or functional memory disorder. \citet{gosztolya2016detecting} and \citet{toth2015automatic} used ASR to extract phonetic-based features in order to detect MCI patients from their speech. \citet{fraser2016linguistic} fused transcription-based linguistic features with acoustic features such as Mel-frequency cepstral coefficients (MFCC). \citet{sadeghian2017speech} utilized the combination of speech duration, pause-related features, pitch-related features and other prosodic features, as well as linguistic features from a customized ASR adapted for dementia patients.
+Several other works have studied the combination of linguistic and acoustic features. \cite{mirheidari2019dementia} combined features inspired in the conversation analysis of clinical interviews, lexical information extracted with an ASR and acoustic features.
+They further input these features to a support vector machine (SVM) to classify the patients of their own dataset into dementia or functional memory disorder. \cite{gosztolya2016detecting} and \cite{toth2015automatic} extracted phonetic-based features with an ASR in order to detect MCI patients from their speech. \cite{fraser2016linguistic} fused transcription-based linguistic features with acoustic features such as Mel-frequency cepstral coefficients (MFCC). \cite{sadeghian2017speech} utilized the combination of speech duration, pause-related features, pitch-related features and other prosodic features, as well as linguistic features acquired from a customized ASR adapted for dementia patients.

-Even though those approaches have shown good results, most of them are limited by the availability of transcription data and/or ASR which usually has poor performance due to the degraded speech intelligibility of the patients.
+Even though those approaches have shown good results, most of them are limited by the availability of transcription data and/or ASR, which often has poor performance due to the degraded speech intelligibility of the patients.

-\subsubsection{Speech}
+\subsection{Speech}

-Several works proposed the dementia identification by using ASR-independent speech features.
-Features such as silence ratio were found to be more meaningful than other linguistic features when applied to a SVM classifier \citep{khodabakhsh2015evaluation}.
-Moreover, the usage of acoustic and context-free linguistic features to classify patients showed promising results on the Carolina Conversations Collections dataset \citep{luz2018method}.
+Several works proposed the dementia identification from ASR-independent speech features.
+Features such as silence ratio were found to be more meaningful than other linguistic features when applied to a SVM classifier \cite{khodabakhsh2015evaluation}.
+Moreover, the usage of acoustic and context-free linguistic features to classify patients showed promising results on the Carolina Conversations Collections dataset \cite{luz2018method}.